-As for the advising aspect, Dunn said it ties in directly with an initiative from UNC General Administration.
+As for the advising aspect, Dunn said it ties in directly with an initiative from the UNC System.
 UNCG will be adding a well-structured training system for advisors (both professional and faculty) to support at-risk and bridge students.

 “We’ve got an advisor credentialing system that we’ve just put in place, where advisors will participate in various forms of training and receive credentials as a result of their doing so, and that will become part of their evaluation,” Dunn said.